Deontay Wilder: Wilder vs. Fury

-From April until the end of June 2018, both camps of Joshua and Wilder were in talks around a heavyweight unification fight.
+From April until the end of June 2018, both the Joshua and Wilder camps were in talks over a heavyweight unification fight.
 The main hurdles were purse split, date and venue.
-At one point Wilder had agreed to fight Joshua in the UK, however there were confusions in the contracts that were being sent back and forth.
+At one point, Wilder had agreed to fight Joshua in the UK; however, there was some confusion in the contracts being sent back and forth.
 At the same time, Eddie Hearn was working a deal out for Joshua to fight WBA mandatory challenger Alexander Povetkin (34–1, 24 KOs).
 Negotiations took a turn on June 26 when the WBA gave Joshua's camp 24 hours to finalize a deal with Povetkin.
 With Joshua closer to fighting Povetkin in September 2018, Hearn stated the Joshua-Wilder fight would still take place in April 2019 at Wembley Stadium.
 Hearn later explained that the WBA would have granted an exemption, had Wilder signed a deal to fight Joshua.
 On July 16, Joshua vs. Povetkin was announced for September 2018.